srutikonapala/Data-Analyst-Portfolio/README.md

 - Power BI
 - Microsoft Excel

-###2.Netflix Content Analysis
+### 2.Netflix Content Analysis
-  - TV shows account for 52% (104) of the total content, while Movies account for 48% (96).
-  - The dataset contains an average of 10 titles released per year.
+  - TV shows made up 52% of content vs  48% Movies- a near-even split, suggesting content strategy should continue balancing both formats rather than favoring one.
-  - Japan has the highest number of titles among the selected countries.
+  - Japan has the highest number of titles among countries analyzed- recommend flagging Japan as a priority market for continued content investment.
-  - PG-13 and TV-14 are the most common content ratings.
-  - Action, comedy, Romance, and Sci-Fi are among the most represented genres.
+  - PG-13 and TV-14 are the most common content ratings, with Action, Comedy, Romance, and Sci-Fi as leading genres- useful signal for where to focus new content acquisition.
-  - The number of titles released varies across the years, with a noticeable increase in the latest year.
+  - Title releases increased noticeably in the most recent year- recommend monitoring whether this growth pace is sustainable or reflects a one-time catalog push.

 **Tools Used:**
   - Power BI
   - Microsoft Excel

-###3.Retail Sales Analysis
+### 3.Retail Sales Analysis
   - Electronics generated approximately 58% of the total revenue.
   - AC was the highest revenue-generating product.
   - March recorded the highest monthly sales.